pcorey/pcorey.github.io/_posts/2015-05-09-transitioning-to-modules-with-global-imports.markdown

 layout: post
 title:  "Transitioning to Modules With Global Imports"
 titleParts: ["Transitioning to Modules With", "Global Imports"]
-description: "Transitioning your entire Meteor application towards using imports is a time-consuming and error-prone process.
+excerpt: "Transitioning your entire Meteor application towards using imports is a time-consuming and error-prone process.
 Thankfully, there's a middle way."
 author: "Pete Corey"
 date:   2016-05-09
 tags: ["Javascript", "Meteor"]